infinitered/ignite-bowser/boilerplate/README.md

 ### ./app directory

-Included in an Ignite boilerplate project is the src directory.
+Included in an Ignite boilerplate project is the `app` directory.
 This is a directory you would normally have to create when using vanilla React Native.

 The inside of the src directory looks similar to the following: